GROUND ZERO: History, Accreditation and Facilities

 Mulford Health Science Library

 The Mulford Health Science Library provides resources, services, and facilities to support your success in medical school.
-The library is located in the Mulford Library Building, with the library entrance on the fourth floor.
-Our recent renovations have created a clean, professional place in which to study.
-Much of the study space is designed for individual study; collaborative learning spaces are available on the sixth floor north.
+The library is located on the fourth-sixth floors of the Mulford Library Building.
+Our recent renovations have created a clean, professional, and quiet place in which to study.
+The 4th floor conference room, which is on the right side as you enter the library, is available for studying unless a room is reserved.
+Group study rooms, located on the fourth and fifth floors, are available on a first come, first served basis.
+MLB 506 includes both computers, two walking desks, a bicycle desk, and a printer.
+Collaborative learning spaces are available on the sixth floor north.

 Resources.
 Mulford provides anytime-anywhere access to our electronic resources: textbooks, databases, scholarly journals, educational resources, and clinical care information tools.
-See the College of Medicine and Life Sciences LibGuide for electronic books, journals, textbooks, and software arranged by foundational science and clinical specialties.
-At our service desk on the fourth floor, Windows laptops, dry-erase markers/erasers, small whiteboards, phone chargers, headphones, bone and skull boxes, and reserve materials are available for checkout.
+See the Medical Student Website for electronic books, journals, textbooks, and software arranged by foundational science and clinical specialties.
+At the main desk on the fourth floor, checkout dry-erase markers/erasers, small whiteboards, phone chargers, headphones, bone and skull boxes, and reserve materials .

 Students can now access and create UpToDate Accounts via the VLAB.
 Instructions for creating an account can be found here.